LinkUpGames/portfolio/README.md

-# Marcos Cevallos Champang Portfolio
+# My Portfolio Website

 Portfolio website.

-For a look at the website, check it out [here]("https://linkupgames.github.io/portfolio/home")
+For a look at the website, check it out [here](https://linkupgames.github.io/portfolio/)!

 Technologies used: